jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/detailed_doc1.md

 The purpose of the `__str__` method is to provide a human-readable string representation of the object.
 It is often used for debugging or displaying information about the object.

 As for the mathematical operations or procedures performed in the `summary()` method, it is not specified in the given code snippet.
-Therefore, we cannot generate LaTeX code for mathematical equations as there is no information available about the operations or procedures involved.
+Therefore, we cannot generate LaTeX code for any equations or mathematical operations.

 ### Method **`__getitem__`** Overview
 The `__getitem__` method in Python is a special method that allows instances of a class to be accessed using the square bracket notation.
 It is used to define the behavior of the object when it is indexed or sliced using square brackets.